horacehoff/keel/CONTRIBUTING.md

 # Contributing to Keel

 Welcome!
-Contributions and issues are really appreciated.
+Contributions and issues are *very* welcome.

 If you found a bug, please create an issue.